Shwetharao/simple-umd-react-table/README.md

  npm run build

 ## Developed by using
-react - The Javacript framework webpack and babel - Dependency for runnung and generating UMD file.
+	react - The Javacript framework,
-HTML
+	webpack and babel - Dependency for runnung and generating UMD file, HTML

 ## Authors
 Shwetha Rao